Is Georgia a safe country to visit durring a global pandemic and while there is a war in Ukraine? Yes and no.

 Walking around Tbilisi I feel incredibly safe and comfortable.
 Yes, Russia is nearby but life must go on for those that live and work in Georgia.
 And it does.

 Aside from frequent peaceful protests and the extra cost of living we are all feeling, life is the same in Georgia.
 Tour operators are running and are all too happy for the business.
 You can’t walk far from Freedom Square without being asked to visit the wine regions, Caucasus Mountains, or nearby Mtskheta.
+You can also book Georgia packages to bundle activities for your visit.

 Trains are also running and, if the land border was open between Tbilisi and Azerbaijan (as of writing this, it remains closed due to Covid), I would have happily taken the train from Tbilisi to Baku.
 I love a good train trip and have heard this one is an incredible ride.
 You can still book tickets online at 12Go for domestic travel and it remains a safe, affordable, and convenient way to travel in Georgia.